avalon-lang/avaloni/docs/source/reference/variables.rst

 Once a reference is set on a variable, it cannot be changed later.
-Which gives declarators a different meaning: a variable holding a reference declared with ``var`` indicates that trough it, the variable it points to can be modified (if it was declared mutable).
+Which gives declarators a different meaning: a variable holding a reference declared with ``var`` indicates that through it, the variable it points to can be modified (if it was declared mutable).

 .. code::